AlinaPisarenko/AlinaPisarenko/README.md

 Experienced in JavaScript, React.js, CSS, and Ruby on Rails based programming and have a background in design and architecture.
 Highly motivated individual dedicated to writing clear, concise, robust code that works.
 Striving to never stop learning and improving.

-- 🔭 I’m currently working on [Purple](https://github.com/AlinaPisarenko/project-phase-5), a whiteboard sharing website.
+- 🔭 I’m currently working on my [Portfolio](https://github.com/AlinaPisarenko/portfolio) website.

 - 🌱 I’m currently learning Redux and TypeScript.